Crime vs. Misdemeanor in Spain: Classification Guide 2026

 - If convicted, you will have a criminal record for 6 months (which can prevent you from sitting public-sector exams or renewing official documents).

-Theft: Minor or Less Serious Offense?
+Theft: Minor or Less Serious Offence?

 The threshold is EUR 400:

 - Theft of mobile phones (Art.
-235.1.10 CP): a new aggravated offense carrying 1 to 3 years in prison where the items stolen are mobile phones or other devices capable of containing personal data, whatever their value.
+235.1.10 CP): a new aggravated offence carrying 1 to 3 years in prison where the items stolen are mobile phones or other devices capable of containing personal data, whatever their value.

 - Other measures: stronger precautionary measures against repeat offenders and standing for local councils to bring criminal proceedings in theft cases.